 Kira McGirr, Executive Director

-Mezzo-soprano Kira McGirr performs regularly in Northeast Ohio, including as frequent soloist and member of Cleveland Chamber Choir; soloist and section leader with Trinity Chamber Singers and Cathedral Choir at Trinity Cathedral, Cleveland; frequent substitute section leader and cantor for numerous other Cleveland-area churches; as part of Trinity Cathedral’s BrownBag Concert Series; in the chorus and for outreach events with Cleveland Opera Theater; as part of the Cleveland Museum of Art’s Creative Fusion: Composers Series; and has been featured as alto soloist in Mozart’s Coronation Mass and Requiem, Britten’s Hymn to St. Cecilia and Rejoice in the Lamb, Brahms’ Liebeslieder Waltzes, and Bernstein’s Chichester Psalms, among many other choral works.
+Noted for “her clear, focused sound,” mezzo-soprano Kira McGirr performs regularly in Northeast Ohio, including as frequent soloist and member of Cleveland Chamber Choir; soloist and section leader with Trinity Chamber Singers and Cathedral Choir at Trinity Cathedral, Cleveland; frequent substitute section leader and cantor for numerous other Cleveland-area churches; as part of Trinity Cathedral’s BrownBag Concert Series; in the chorus and for outreach events with Cleveland Opera Theater; as part of the Cleveland Museum of Art’s Creative Fusion: Composers Series.
+She is frequently requested to join regional orchestras and choirs for special choral performances.
+Ms. McGirr has been featured as alto soloist in Mozart’s Coronation Mass and Requiem, Britten’s Hymn to St. Cecilia and Rejoice in the Lamb, Brahms’ Liebeslieder Waltzes, and Bernstein’s Chichester Psalms, among many other choral works.
 She made her 2018 debut with the BlueWater Chamber Orchestra as soloist in their performance of John Corigliano’s Fern Hill.
 Additional operatic experience includes Cherubino (Le nozze di Figaro), Dorabella (Cosi fan tutte), and Giannetta (L’elisir d’amore), as well as a variety of opera choruses.
 She has performed in festivals and conferences in Ohio, Michigan, and Indiana.
 Ms. McGirr is the Executive Director of the Cleveland Chamber Choir.
 She holds a Master of Music in Vocal Performance from Indiana University Jacobs School of Music and a Bachelor of Music in Vocal Performance from Oberlin College & Conservatory of Music.